shreyansvm/kubernetes-practice/deployments/README.md

 shreyans_mulkutkar@cloudshell:~/my_utilities/deployments (smulkutk-project-1)$
 ```

+Note:
-Note: Scaling the deployment cannot be rolled-back i.e. revision will not get updated.
+- Scaling the deployment cannot be rolled-back i.e. revision will not get updated.
-Only changes to Pod template will trigger a new revision and later can be rolled back
+- Only changes to Pod template will trigger a new revision and later can be rolled back

-Changed image from 'nginx' to 'nginx:1.17'.
+Change image from 'nginx' to 'nginx:1.17'.
 Deployment updates revision.

 Note: this could be done using editing YAML file or using 'kubectl set image deployment/example-nginx-deployment nginx=nginx:1.17'

 ```
 shreyans_mulkutkar@cloudshell:~/my_utilities/deployments (smulkutk-project-1)$ kubectl apply -f example_nginx_deployment_v2.yaml --record
 deployment.apps/example-nginx-deployment configured